"Newly"wed contestants announced

 Eight couples have agreed to test their knowledge of each other.

-Organizers announced the cast for the 2020 edition of The “Newly”wed Game Friday, and tickets ($30-$35) will go on sale Saturday.
+Organizers announced the cast for the 2020 edition of The “Newly”wed Game last week, and tickets ($30-$35) are now on sale.
 The event is scheduled for Feb.
 8.

 The show, which replaced Pack the Paramount as an annual fundraiser for local food shelves, is modeled on the television game show “The Newlywed Game.”
 “Newly” is in quotes for the local version because the couples here have generally been together for some time.